WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 roles are reversed.

-To make it possible to easily pass calls in both directions, RIPP allows one domain to act as the customer of another, the provider.
+To make it possible to easily pass calls in both directions, RIPP allows one domain to act as the customer of another, the trunking provider.
 The customer domain authenticates with the provider and obtains an OAuth token using traditional techniques.
 RIPP then allows the customer domain to automatically create a bearer token for inbound calls and pass it to the provider.

 ## TLS1.3 not SRTP or SIPS